MWATelescope/Birli/README.md

         --dry-run                    Just print the summary and exit --emulate-cotter             Use Cotter's array position, not MWAlib's -h, --help                       Print help information
-        --ignore-dut1                Do not use the DUT1 value, if available, in the metafits --no-draw-progress           do not show progress bars
+        --no-draw-progress           do not show progress bars
         --phase-centre <RA> <DEC>    Override Phase centre from metafits (degrees) --pointing-centre            Use pointing instead phase centre